 What is vibration white finger?

 Vibration white finger is a repetitive stress injury that results from prolonged use of vibrating tools and heavy equipment, such as jackhammers, chainsaws, concrete breakers, and grinders.
-Over time, these vibrations can cause small, repeated traumas to the blood vessels and nerves in the hands and fingers, leading to the following symptoms:

 - Blanching or whitening of the fingers